reefland/ansible-k3s-argocd-renovate/_extra_apps/vpa/README.md

 [Return to Application List](../)

+* Helm based ArgoCD application deployment
 * This installation only enables the `recommender` portion of VPA
   * It monitors the current and past resource consumption and, based on it, provides recommended values for containers' cpu and memory requests
 * It does not enable the automated modifications of container settings or admission controller
 * Historical information to base recommendations on is pulled from Prometheus

 This provides information to [Goldilocks](../goldilocks/) which exposes a dashboard to review current settings and recommendations.

-* Helm based ArgoCD application deployment.

 Review `vpa/applications/vpa.yaml`